Fixoon/Drinkerino/README.md

 Thanks.

 Update (2018-04-20):
 I have now switched to using MVP.
-I've also made changes so that MainFragment, LikesFragment and FilterDialogFragment now handles rotatoins properly.
+I've also made changes so that MainFragment, LikesFragment and FilterDialogFragment now handles rotations properly.